How Long Germs Last on 9 Not-So-Common Surfaces

 Knowing how long germs live on different kinds of surfaces and how to properly disinfect those surfaces goes a long way toward keeping you and your family safe.
 Here are nine not-so-common surfaces worth knowing about.

-Soles of Shoes.
 A recent study confirmed that viruses can live on the soles of shoes.
-Keep germs at bay by removing your shoes before entering your home and regularly washing, wiping or brushing them, according to the manufacturer’s instructions.
+Keep germs at bay by removing your shoes before entering your home and regularly cleaning your shoes, according to the manufacturer’s instructions.
 Another option is to use antibacterial alcohol-based wipes to disinfect soles.

-Reusable Grocery Bags.
 Besides harboring viruses for several hours, reusable grocery bags can also play host to bacteria such as E. Coli, yeast and mold.
 For that reason, it’s recommended you clean your reusable grocery bags after every use.
 (If you’re immunocompromised or especially worried about getting sick, you might consider switching to disposable grocery bags.)
-Learn how to clean every kind of reusable grocery bag.

-Gas Pumps.
-Hundreds of people touch a gas pump every day, and viruses can live on the pump handle for up to 72 hours.
+Hundreds of people touch a gas pump every day, and viruses on the gas pump handle can live for up to 72 hours.
 Keep yourself safe by running an antibacterial alcohol-based wipe over the handle before using it.
 You might also consider slipping on disposable latex or nitrile gloves before pumping and tossing them when you’re done.
 Finally, it’s always a good idea to wash your hands or use a hand sanitizer when you’re done fueling.

-Credit Cards.
 Viruses can attach themselves to your plastic payment cards for up to three days, so keep them germ-free by disinfecting after every use.
 Clean them for 20 seconds with good old soap and water or use an EPA-approved disinfectant for killing viruses.
 Just make sure your signature is still visible.
 If not, sign the card again after it dries.
+It’s a good idea to clean your wallet in general once you’re done with the payment cards.